-...understand their needs and aspirations, recognise and use resources within the community to meet these needs, and know where to look for additional support when required. ...defines themselves, then self-determines their future, and is then able to administer their path for the inclusion of everyone within it.
+- ...understand their needs and aspirations, recognise and use resources within the community to meet these needs, and know where to look for additional support when required.

+- ...defines themselves, then self-determines their future, and is then able to administer their path for the inclusion of everyone within it.

+Equity

+Understanding and responding to

 A council that...